-Just as highlights lighten hair with strands of a lighter color, lowlights add dimension with strands of darker color.
-Asking your stylist to add both to your hair can give it an illusion of volume, depth, and texture.
-It's a great look for many styles as well as colors of hair and something to consider before your next color appointment.
+But, what's the difference and how to decide which to go for?
+While highlights lighten hair with strands of a lighter color, lowlights add dimension with strands of darker color.
+And, asking your stylist to add both to your hair can give it an illusion of volume, depth, and texture.
+Below, we outlining a few things to consider before your next color appointment.

 The Look of Natural Hair Color

-When it comes to coloring your hair, your stylist may want to intersperse a few lowlights in with your highlights.
-She may also recommend that you add only lowlights to your hair to darken it without coloring your entire head.
-This can help retain a more natural look while boosting your color in a subtle way.
+For this reason, your stylist may suggest adding a few lowlights in with your highlights to complement your base color.
+Or, depending on your natural hair color, they may recommend skipping the highlights altogether and only darkening your hair with lowlights, which can help retain a more natural look while boosting your color in a subtle way.

 Who Is a Good Candidate for Lowlights?

-It also depends on the style of color you're aiming for.
+Another thing to consider: What style of color are you aiming for?
 If you have light hair and you want to go several shades darker, you might be better off getting an all-over hair color.
+And, even if you're a die-hard hair highlighter, there may be times you want to ask for some extra lowlights.
+For example, adding dark lowlights during the wintertime adds warmth to your overall look.

 If you have lighter hair, opt for darker tones to give your hair a little more depth and create a sun-kissed look.